 The Data Hog Plus has a complete data logging and protocol analyzer system built into the converter.
-When you use the CONNECT command to tie two or more channels together, you can also enable the log file in one of two formats:
+When you use the CONNECT command to tie two or more channels together, you can also enable the log file and log live output in one of two formats:

-Text Format ("LOG") :
+Text Format ("LOG" or "LOGx"):

 This is the default format.
-The DH+ creates a file based on the current data and time and stores a record of everything received from any port.
+The DHP creates a file based on the current data and time and stores a record of everything received from any port.
+Using "LOGx" allows you to also stream the output to any channel in real time including sending it to the WiFi connection for view through a web browser.

-HTML Format ("LOGHTML") :
+HTML Format ("LOGHTML" or "LOGHTMLx"):

 This is a more advanced version of the log and is easier to read by most humans.
 However, the HTML file is harder to look at in a standard text editor and some users may not want that.
+It is ideal for viewing the output in real time through your browser (see below and section 10).